aodhanlutetiae/aodhanlutetiae.github.io/_posts/2020-06-21-index-librorum.md

 **Writers**
 - Balzac, Cousin, D'Alembert, D'Annuzio, Dante, Defoe, Dumas, Flaubert, Foscolo, Goldsmith, Heine, Hugo, Marvell, Milton, Rabelais, Richardson, Sade, Stendhal, Sterne, Zola

-So what was being banned?
-Mostly theological works it should be said.
-There were famous novels however, judged deleterious to a Catholic's soul: *Madame Bovary* & *Salammbo*, *Pamela*, *La comedie humaine*, *Les misérables* & *Notre Dame de Paris*.
+It was mostly theological works that were banned.
+There were famous novels however, judged deleterious to a Catholic's soul: *Madame Bovary* and *Salammbo*, *Pamela*, *La comedie humaine*, *Les misérables* and *Notre Dame de Paris*.

 Zola's *Complete Works* are banned, and *Nana* and *La Terre* get a separate ban as well.